-The Kountze High School cheerleaders wanted to display encouraging messages to the football players of both KHS's team and the opposing teams.
-The cheerleaders decided that the best way to encourage the players was to write Bible verses on the "run-through" banners that the football players run through at the beginning of each game.
+The Kountze High School cheerleaders wanted to display encouraging messages to the football players of both KHS's team and opposing teams.
+The cheerleaders decided that the best way to encourage the players was to write Bible verses on the banners that the football players run through at the beginning of each game.
 The Freedom From Religion Foundation discovered that the cheerleaders were writing Bible verses and sent a letter to Kountze I.S.D. demanding that the school district stop the cheerleaders.
 The superintendent of Kountze I.S.D. then banned any student group, including the cheerleaders, from bringing signs with religious messages to sporting events.
 The cheerleaders sued the school district to protect their free speech and religious liberty rights.
-A state district court judge held that the cheerleaders' speech is protected and may not be censored by the school district.
-The case is on appeal.
 Morgan v.
-Swanson Public school officials told Jonathan Morgan, a third-grader in Plano, Texas, that he could not include a religious message in the goodie bags that he was bringing to the "Winter Party" to share with his classmates.
-School officials prohibited other children at the school from distributing pencils that stated "Jesus Is the Reason for the Season" and "Jesus loves me this I know for the Bible tells me so."
-A government school official ordered another student to stop distributing tickets to a Christian drama and to discard the remaining tickets.
-In a fractured en banc opinion, the U.S. Court of Appeals for the Fifth Circuit stated that the students are protected by the First Amendment but that their protection was not clearly enough established to award damages against the school officials involved. • Pounds v.
+Swanson Public school officials told Jonathan Morgan, a third-grader in Plano, Texas, that he could not include a religious message in the goodie bags that he was bringing to a "Winter Party" to share with his classmates.
+School officials prohibited other children at the school from distributing pencils that stated "Jesus is the Reason for the Season" and "Jesus loves me this I know for the Bible tells me so."
+A school official ordered another student to stop distributing tickets to a Christian drama and to discard the remaining tickets.
+After a long court battle, Plano I.S.D. settled with Jonathan Morgan in 2016. • Pounds v.
 Katy I.S.D.

-A Houston-area school district banned religious items at Christmas and Valentine's Day cards that contained religious content, merely because they were religious.
-When one student was asked what Easter meant to her, she was told that she could not say, "Jesus."
-A federal court held that the Katy I.S.D. violated the students' constitutional rights because of its hostility to religion. • Schultz v.
+A Houston-area school district banned religious items at Christ-mastime and also barred Valentine's Day cards that contained religious content.
+These items were forbidden merely because they were religious.
+When one student was asked what Easter meant to her, she was told that she could not say "Jesus."
+A federal court held that the Katy I.S.D. violated the students' constitutional rights because of its hostility to religion.
+Schultz v.
 Medina Valley I.S.D.